-We invite you to watch this video to learn more about this unique program.
+We invite you to watch this video to learn more about the Bed Side Singers.

 It was made at no cost to us by the wonderful students in the Beacon Community Services’ STARTE (Skills Training and Readiness to Employment) Program, 6-week skills training initiative to prepare Victoria area students for possible jobs in the film industry.

 Volunteer Bedside Singers at Victoria Hospice sing songs a cappella (without accompaniment) for patients, their families, and loved ones at the end of life.